axeltanxl/notion-automation/README.md

         - "Share" -> "Invite" -> Your integration
 #### Code set-up
 1. Create a new `.env` file with the same contents as the `.env.example` file
-2. Replace `your_secret_here` with the Iternal Integration Token you have copied
+2. Replace `your_secret_here` with the Internal Integration Token you have copied
 3. Run `list_pages.py` to get the page ID for the required page
     - It should be a string of 36 random letters and numbers, separated by 4 hyphens
 4. Replace the `page_parent_id` variable in `create_page.py` with the page ID for your page